-This communication skills worksheet allows students and educators to work together to come up with appropriate and inappropriate topics of conversation with different types of people, as these can be subjective regionally and culturally.
+These communication skills worksheets allows students and educators to work together to come up with appropriate and inappropriate topics of conversation with different types of people, as these can be subjective regionally and culturally.

-The printable includes a chart that lists a type of person in one column, including family member, friend, teacher, and stranger.
+The worksheet includes a chart that lists a type of person in one column, including family member, friend, teacher, and stranger.
 There are then columns for appropriate discussion topics and inappropriate discussion topics.

 For example, it would be appropriate to talk to a family member about how mommy is going to have a baby soon, but it may not be appropriate to tell strangers yet.